flatland-association/flatland-rl/docs/flatland_2.0.md

     - Agents can make observations at any time step.
 Make sure to discard observations without any information.
 See this [example](https://gitlab.aicrowd.com/flatland/baselines/blob/master/torch_training/training_navigation.py) for a simple implementation.
 - The environment checks if agent is allowed to move to next cell only at the time of the switch to the next cell

-In your controller, you can check whether an action has an effect in the environment's next step:
+In your controller, you can check whether an agent is entering by checking `info`:
 ```
 obs, rew, done, info = env.step(actions)
 ...